Choose the Best IOL (Intraocular Lens) for Cataract Surgery

 There is no single “best” IOL for all patients; the right choice depends on:

-• Your everyday things (reading, night driving, working on the computer, outdoors, hobbies).
+• Your everyday habits (reading, night driving, working on the computer, outdoors, hobbies).

 • The desire to have no glasses, either near or distant.

-• Whether you are astigmatized, have other eye conditions (such as macular problems, glaucoma) or have had eye surgery done.
+• Whether you are Astigmatism, have other eye conditions (such as macular problems, glaucoma) or have had eye surgery done.
+(Previous LASIK or Retina Surgery)

 • Your character and sensitivity to potential glare/halos when using some high-quality lenses.